OfekHod/apache-livy-docker/README.md

 ## Setup & Run with Spark Standalone (Bitnami)
 Tested with [bitnami/Spark](https://hub.docker.com/r/bitnami/spark) version 2.4.6

+1. Follow the stages 1,2 of [Build & Run](https://github.com/OfekHod/apache-livy-docker#build--run) in order to build livy image on your computer (not available on DockerHub yet).

-Use `spark-standalone/bitnami/docker-compose.yml` in order to run Livy with Spark Standalone on your computer:
+Use `docker-compose-spark_standalone.yml` in order to run Livy with Spark Standalone on your computer:
 ~~~
-docker-compose --file spark-standalone-support/bitnami/docker-compose.yml up -d
+docker-compose --file docker-compose-spark_standalone.yml up -d
 ~~~

 ## Use Other Spark Version